Huawei mounts legal challenge against FCC over rural carrier customers

 He said the FCC has not provided evidence to show Huawei is a security threat and that “this decision, just like the entity list in May, is based on politics, not security.”

-The Huawei document was not yet available in the U.S. court filing system.
+Gigi Sohn, a former FCC senior adviser during the Obama administration, said Huawei’s chances of success are “pretty slim.”

+“The FCC has enormous latitude when it comes to public safety and national security,” Sohn said.

 It is not clear when the FCC decision will come into effect.

 FCC spokesman Brian Hart declined to comment.
 On Wednesday, the body’s chairman said he will propose $9 billion in funding over the next decade to boost fifth-generation (5G) wireless telecommunications coverage in rural U.S. areas.

-U.S. President Trump in May placed Huawei on the country’s trade blacklist, citing national security concerns, which banned companies from supplying Huawei with U.S. components without special licenses.
+U.S. President Donald Trump in May placed Huawei on the country’s trade blacklist, citing national security concerns, which banned companies from supplying Huawei with U.S. components without special licenses.

 The move came after Washington brought criminal charges against Huawei, alleging theft of trade secrets, bank fraud and violation of U.S. sanctions against Iran.
 It has also sought to convince allies to ban it from the 5G networks over spying fears - increasing tension with Beijing amid a tit-for-tat trade war.